Título del artículo

 Family Preference Categories

-- Second Preference (F2B): Unmarried sons and daughters of lawful permanent residents fall under this category, which helps to maintain family connections even when citizenship has not been achieved.
+3. Second Preference (F2B): Unmarried sons and daughters (21 years or older) of lawful permanent residents.
+This category helps maintain family ties even when citizenship has not been achieved, though it typically involves longer processing periods.

-- Third Preference (F3): This category is designated for married sons and daughters of U.S. citizens, acknowledging the importance of family ties even in more complex marital situations.
+4. Third Preference (F3): Married sons and daughters of U.S. citizens.
+This category acknowledges the importance of family ties in more complex marital situations but is subject to longer visa backlogs.

 The Application Process for Familyimmigration